Where to Ski and Snowboard in New Zealand?

 2. The Remarkables

+If you are looking into skiing in New Zealand, The Remarkables are probably on (or near) the top of your list.
 With wide runs coming from the main chairlift, The Remarkables is the perfect place for beginners and improving your skills.
 The terrain parks are some of the best in the Queenstown area.
 Plus, the alpine scenery and viewpoints you can access are pretty darn special.
 Find out more in Queenstown – Guide for Backpackers.

 4. Treble Cone